-This policy is shared with parents/carers through our monthly Headmaster's messages, which are e-mailed out to all parents/carers and is available on our schools website: https://qmgs.walsall.sch.uk/policies/
+This policy is shared with parents/carers through the regular Headmaster's e-mail updates, which are e-mailed out to all parents/carers and is available on our schools website: https://qmgs.walsall.sch.uk/policies/

 Our children and young people understand our responsibility to keep them safe.
 We share a child/young person version of our Child Protection and Safeguarding policy.